Tofutush/tofutush.github.io/blog/pages/media log.md

 [[toc]]

 I will log the media I enjoyed here.

+- Things from the past will be added gradually.
+- Fanworks will be listed beneath the work itself.
+- Longer entries will have their own blog post linked.
-Things from the past will be added gradually.
-Fanworks will be listed beneath the work itself.
-No rating because I like them all; I won't log the things I hate (maybe for another post?
+- No rating because I like them all; I won't log the things I hate (maybe for another post?
 LMAO I don't want to be more petty than I already am.)

 ## Books